 6. Pisco Sour

 Possibly the most famous cocktail in the country, the pisco sour is Peru’s national drink.
 It is traditionally paired with ceviche for an authentic Peruvian experience!
 The base for the cocktail is pisco and egg white, lime juice and sugar is added.
 We learnt to make this Peruvian cocktail in our cooking class at Cusco Culinary.
 It was easier than we expected!

 The pisco sour cocktail is very refreshing to drink and the bitterness of the lime compliments the sweetness of the sugar beautifully.
-Be warned though, this drink is very moreish and too many can leave you feeling a little tender the next day!
+The limes used in the cocktail are a specific Peruvian fruit and taste sourer than their European counterparts.
+Be warned, this drink is very moreish and too many can leave you feeling a little tender the next day!